 An Enphase Micro Inverter is attached to the mounting kit underneath each panel.
 The micro inverter uses state of the art electronics to convert DC to AC underneath each panel.
 This allows each individual panel to output power independently from the other panels, significantly increasing system output.

 According to Renewable Energy World, shading of as little as 9% of a solar system connected to a central inverter, can lead to a system-wide decline in power output with as much as 54%.

-The below image is a great example of how micro inverters can significantly increase output.
-In this image, the system will be working at near maximum output, despite the patchy shade because each panel is independent from the rest of the array.
+The below video is a great example of how micro inverters can significantly increase output.
+Across the day the system will be working at near maximum output, despite the patchy shade because each panel is independent from the rest of the array.